Burzum99/IdentityServer4.Admin/README.md

 > The administration of the IdentityServer4 and Asp.Net Core Identity

-Aim of this fork is to implement Docker in a way as this requires no setup and can be run from the go
+Aim of this fork is to implement Docker, so it requires no setup and can be run right away